London Neurologist

 Here are some examples of the treatment options he provides:

-• Feeding support: In cases where swallowing difficulties arise, Professor Hanna may recommend feeding support, such as a gastrostomy.
+Feeding Support: In cases where swallowing difficulties arise, Professor Hanna may recommend feeding support, such as a gastrostomy.
 This intervention ensures proper nutrition and hydration, preventing complications related to inadequate food intake.

-• Breathing and ventilation support: As MND progresses, breathing difficulties may arise.
+Breathing and Ventilation Support: As MND progresses, breathing difficulties may arise.
 Professor Hanna offers various strategies and interventions to support respiratory function, including the use of non-invasive ventilation techniques, which can significantly improve breathing and reduce the risk of complications.

-• Medications for symptom management: MND can cause muscle stiffness and difficulty with saliva control.
+Medications for Symptom Management: MND can cause muscle stiffness and difficulty with saliva control.
 Professor Hanna may prescribe medications that specifically target these symptoms, providing relief and improving comfort.

-• Speech and language therapy: Communication difficulties often arise as MND progresses.
+Speech and Language Therapy: Communication difficulties often arise as MND progresses.
 Speech and language therapy, recommended by Professor Hanna, can help individuals maintain their ability to communicate effectively, utilising techniques such as alternative communication methods and swallowing exercises.

-• Special equipment and mobility aids: To enhance independence and improve daily living, Professor Hanna may recommend the use of special equipment and mobility aids.
+Special Equipment and Mobility Aids: To enhance independence and improve daily living, Professor Hanna may recommend the use of special equipment and mobility aids.
 These assistive devices can help individuals navigate their environment more easily and maintain their autonomy for longer.

-Appointments and more information
+Appointments and More Information

-Professor Hanna is an internationally recognised expert in muscle wasting neurological conditions and has published over 400 research papers on neurological subjects including neuromuscular diseases, mitochondrial diseases, channelopathies, inclusion body myositis, myasthenia gravis and motor neurone disease.
+Professor Hanna is an internationally recognised expert in muscle wasting neurological conditions and has published over 400 research articles on neurological subjects including neuromuscular diseases, mitochondrial diseases, channelopathies, inclusion body myositis, myasthenia gravis and motor neurone disease.

 If you are concerned about your symptoms and would like to arrange a neurological assessment, or wish to discuss your mitochondrial disease diagnosis and treatment, please make an appointment.
 Professor Hanna is available for private or NHS appointments.